AnkitJishan/e-MANIT/README.md

 We are willing to accept contributions from open source developers.
 What you have to do is simply fork this repository, made changes to it, and leave a pull request.
 Anybody can contribute to this repository following industry ethics.

 ## License
 This project is licensed under MIT Licence.
-You can not use, re-modify, distribute, etc. for commercial purposes.
+You can not use, re-modify, distribute it for commercial purposes.
 Read more about licence [here](https://en.wikipedia.org/wiki/MIT_License).

     Copyright 2017-Present.
 Ankit Chouhan & Jishan Shaikh.